Terminal-2 icon

 Generating compliant receipts

 Card schemes have very specific requirements on what should be included on a receipt.
-These requirements differ per scheme and country, and can change.
+These requirements differ per scheme and country/region, and can change.
 Receipts generated by Adyen have been certified as compliant by the card schemes that we support.

 We strongly recommend generating receipts using the Adyen-generated receipt data without alterations.